Which Video Camera is Best for You?

 Advanced and Intermediate-Level Camcorders

-A perennial favorite with many experienced videographers is the Sony PMW-200.
-It captures Full HD and SD video, and supports continuous recording times of up to four hours in the 50 Mbps MPEG HD422 mode with clip spanning on two 64GB cards.
-With 4 channels of high quality, 48 kHz, 16-bit LPCM, you will have all the audio capabilities needed to cover every element of a wedding weekend.
+The Sony PXW-X200 is the successor to a perennial favorite—the PMW-200.
+It records up to 1080p60 video using the efficient XAVC Intra and Long GOP codecs with 4:2:2 10-bit sampling.
+To fit into existing workflows, MPEG HD422, HD420, and DV recording options are available.
+Dual SxS memory card slots are provided, while simultaneous recording to two cards is possible for instant data redundancy and backup copies of your files.
+With 4 channels of high-quality, 48 kHz, 16-bit LPCM, you will have all the audio capabilities needed to cover every element of a wedding weekend.
 Shooting in low light is no problem with this camcorder.
-Three Full HD 1/2” CMOS sensors and a fast maximum aperture setting (f/1.9 - f/16 on a Fujinon 14x optical zoom lens), will thrill you with the exceptional video you can capture under the chandeliers in dimly lit reception halls.
-Weighing slightly more than 5 pounds, this camera is heavy enough for stability, yet won’t wear you out during hours of shooting.
+Three Full HD 1/2" Exmor CMOS sensors and a fast maximum aperture (f/1.9 on a Fujinon 17x optical zoom lens) will thrill you with the exceptional video you can capture under the chandeliers, in dimly lit reception halls.
+Weighing slightly more than five pounds, this camera is heavy enough for stability, yet won’t wear you out during hours of shooting.
 For a semi-shoulder mounted solution, the Sony PMW-300K1 is also worth considering.

 JVC produces the GY-HM600 ProHD Camera, another worthy professional-class camera to consider.
 The HM600 can record up to 1080/59.41i HD video in MOV: H.264, MP4 and AVCHD.
 The Fujinon zoom lens features an impressive 23x optical zoom ratio.
 Standard sensitivity is rated for f/11 at 2000 lux for exceptional quality in low light.
 Two channels of 48 kHz 16-bit audio recording with 2 XLR inputs and a 3.5mm mini jack round out this advanced package.